majsdev/learn-aws/aws.md

   A: See them as hats that you can put onto users/groups. e.g. Admin role with all permissions, guest role with read only permission, and etc.

+*Trusted entities* can assume iam roles

+##### Four categories of trusted entity
+1. an aws service
+1. another aws account (identified by its account id)
+1. a web identitiy authenticated using a login with amazon, amazon cognito, fb, or google
+1. SAML 2.0 federation

+AWS will issue a time limit security token after a trusted entity assumes its new role.

 ### IAM Access Keys
 Allow users to interact with AWS service programmatically via CLI or SDK Two access keys per user